alphaofficial/ecom/README.md

 - Web performance
 - API implementation

-NB: Filtering by price is not working.
-Need more time to finish that feature
+NB: Filtering by price is not working yet.

 ## Getting Started